Timfts/blog/src/content/posts/en/a-digital-garden.md

 But they say the most important thing is to begin, no matter how. so here i am.

 It's pretty obvious how hard it is for me to actually do that:  to begin, to start simple, from the basics, to work with whatever I've got.

-São óbvias minhas dificuldades de praticar isso: o ato de começar, começar do simples, do básico, com o que tiver à mão.
-Minhas coisas tendem sempre envolver grandes planos mirabolantes, cronológicos e perfeitos... mas não é assim que a vida real funciona.
-Nem todas as coisas são síncronas e perfeitamente executadas em uma ordem predefinida.

-Longas foram as jornadas que me trouxeram até aqui, longas até demais.

-Por muito tempo quis ter esse espaço para chamar de meu, para fazer dele o que bem entender, minha dimensão, meu plano, meu jardim.

-Inicialmente queria apenas um lugar para registrar aprendizados técnicos, projetos pessoais de programação ou quaisquer outros assuntos relacionados.

-Mas a ideia se transformou, evoluiu, decaiu, permaneceu e quase se apagou.
+My stuff always seems to involve big, elaborate, perfectly ordered plans... but that's not how real life works.
+Not everything is sync or unfolds in some neat, predefined order.

+The journeys that led me here were long, far longer than they should've been.

+For a long time, I wanted to have a place like this to call my own, to do whatever I wanted with it — my dimension, my plane, my garden.

+Initially, I just wanted a place to keep track of my technical learnings, personal programming projects, or any other related topics.

+But something changed the idea... it evolved, decayed, lingered — and nearly disappeared.

 Foram anos de pensamentos e planejamentos, mas nenhuma palavra escrita.
 Por muito tempo gastei neurônios pensando sobre o que eu deveria escrever aqui ou como esse espaço deveria se parecer.
 Fazendo com que eu nunca começasse a de fato, escrever.
 Um exemplo clássico de procrastinação crônica.